oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

   * Traffic Light Protocol (TLP)
     * Default Definition: https://www.first.org/tlp/

-Section 4 defined profiles which are used to ensure a common understanding which fields are required in a use case.
+Section 4 defined profiles that are used to ensure a common understanding of which fields are required in a given use case.
 Additional conventions are stated in section 5.
 The tests given in section 6 support CSAF producers and consumers to verify rules from the specification which can not be tested by the schema.
 Section 7 states how to distribute and where to find CSAF documents.
 Safety, Security and Data Protection are considered in section 8.
 Finally, a set of conformance targets describes tools in the ecosystem.

 -------